 - Basic disassembly and reassembly of some furniture items

-- Padded blankets to protect the walls of your new and old home
+- Padded blankets to protect the walls of your new and old homes

 If you need more help with your move, you should ask the moving company what additional services they offer.
 Many provide extra options, for a cost of course.
 The most typical services are packing and storage.

 Packing is a great option if you don’t have the time to get everything done.
-While it won’t be cheap, you can reduce costs by opting for partial packing and have the movers pack up certain areas such as the closets or kitchen.
-If you have the money, spring for the full service packing option.
+While it won’t be cheap, you can reduce costs by opting for partial packing and having the movers pack up certain areas, such as the closets or kitchen.
+If you have the money, spring for the full-service packing option.
 The professional movers will pack everything up for you and clearly label all the boxes.
 You can also have them unpack everything as well, though you’ll probably still need to rearrange things so they are exactly where you want them.

 If you can’t move into your new place immediately, you can ask the moving company if they offer storage.
 The benefit of using your movers over finding your own storage solution is that the movers will bring everything to and from the storage unit.
 As well, their storage units are under 24/7 surveillance and they do not allow anyone besides the moving crew to enter the storage space.
 Costs will vary depending on how much you have and how long you need to rent out a unit.